roderickmackenzie/matlab_robot_buggy/WS3/worksheet_3.md

 Figure 2: The pin out of the PI.
 </p>

-**Question 3.8:** The resistors are used to limit the current flowing thought the LED, so that it does not burn out.
+**Question 3.11:** The resistors are used to limit the current flowing thought the LED, so that it does not burn out.
 If you don't use the resistors, then the LEDs will glow very bright for a few moments before getting dim and permanently breaking (don't do this!).
 If the PI supplies 3.3V from it's output pins and the resistors have a value of 330 Ohms pins, how much current will flow through the LED when turned on?
 Does it matter which way around the LED is placed?

- **Question 3.9:** In your report draw a circuit diagram of the LED, raspberry PI (you should represent this as a 3.3 V battery), the resistor label all the voltages and currents in the circuit.
+ **Question 3.12:** In your report draw a circuit diagram of the LED, raspberry PI (you should represent this as a 3.3 V battery), the resistor label all the voltages and currents in the circuit.

-**Question 3.10:** If you look closely at each resistor, you will see that they have some colored lines on them, these lines tell you which value the resistors are in Ohms.
-Use [this](http://www.resistorguide.com/resistor-color-code/) guide to write down the value of the resistors in figure 3.
+**Question 3.13:** If you look closely at each resistor, you will see that they have some colored lines on them, these lines tell you which value the resistors are in Ohms.
+Use [this](http://www.resistorguide.com/resistor-color-code/) guide to write down the value of the resistors in figure 3 in your report.
 If you look at the ultrasonic sensor driver board you will see two more resistors, write down the value of these resistors in your report.

 <p align="center">
 <img src="./images/resistors.jpg" width=40%>